 Cons

-- Focused on practice management — not a replacement for dedicated research or contract AI
+- Focused on practice management, not a replacement for dedicated research or contract AI

 - Less powerful for heavy document analysis vs Harvey or CoCounsel

-7. EvenUp — best for personal injury law firms
+7. EvenUp, best for personal injury practices

 EvenUp is a vertical AI platform built exclusively for personal injury law.
 Its Piai (Personal Injury AI) automates demand letters, medical chronologies, complaints, and other PI case documents while managing the full case lifecycle.